Vyral/maddern-team/_posts/2020-02-10-welcome-to-our-blog.md

 title: Welcome To Our Blog
 date: 2020-02-10 00:00:00
 tags:
-  - Market Update
-  - Real Estate
-  - Home Seller Tips
 ---

 Our market remains busy, and it’s still an opportune time to command a high price selling your home.&nbsp;&nbsp;

-**I know what’s happening in the Dallas/Fort Worth area, specifically pertaining to home values, that will directly affect you.**
+**We know what’s happening in the Dallas/Fort Worth area, specifically pertaining to home values, that will directly affect you.**

-So, I’ll be posting two monthly video messages on this blog to keep you updated.&nbsp;
+So, we will be posting two monthly video messages on this blog to keep you updated.&nbsp;

 They will be valuable and useful in helping you stay on top of what’s happening in the community.

 Check back because content will be coming soon\!

-I’m excited to keep you updated on what’s happening in the Dallas/Fort Worth area\!
+We're excited to keep you updated on what’s happening in the Dallas/Fort Worth area\!